webqit/quantum-js/README.md

 But as an extension to regular JavaScript, Quantum programs maintain a live relationship with the outside world!
 This means that:

-### ...Updates Happening from the Outside Are Automatically Reflected
+### ...Updates Happening On the Outside Are Automatically Reflected

 Given the code above, the following will now be reflected: